Winter Hiking Clothes For Women | How To Stay Warm And Dry in the Winter

 I have never worn a mid layer pant option.
 I find that when it’s really cold, a base layer and waterproof pant is sufficient for me.
 If you are still cold when out winter hiking with that, I would double up on your base layers to make it all fit under your outer layer pant.

-REI Trailsmith Fleece Pullover: This fleece jumpsuit is one of my favorites.
-It’s soft, warm, and the vintage look is very cute.
+REI Trailsmith Fleece Jacket: This fleece jacket is one of my favorites.
+It’s soft, warm, and the look is very cute.
 I also love that it has zipped pockets.
 I bought mine in a size up for a more oversized fit but if you plan on mostly layering with it, I would buy your regular size.

 Free People Movement Pippa Jacket: I wear this orange jacket a lot because I think it’s so cute.
 It’s warm and made with high quality materials.
 But I did size down it it because it’s oversized and because of that it’s a tiny bit short.
 The bottom is very open so it can let in drafts but overall a great jacket if you’re looking for something you can wear on the trail as well as out on the town.